Possible causes of low back pain during pregnancy:

 6. Sciatic Pain

-Inflammation or entrapment of the sciatic nerve can lead to sciatic pain radiating down the outside of the leg to the feet.
+Inflammation or entrapment of the sciatic nerve can lead to sciatic pain.
+This pain can radiate down the outside of your leg to the feet.

 Sciatica can be mild or quite severe, with numbness, tingling and even decreased muscle strength.
-Sciatic pain is relatively common during pregnancy due to musculoskeletal changes.
+Sciatic pain is relatively common during pregnancy due to the musculoskeletal changes that occur during pregnancy.

-Many times I have seen pregnancy exacerbate a prior back or pelvic injury.
-This is due to anatomic (weight) and physiologic (hormonal) changes to the pelvis in preparation for childbirth.
+Many times I have seen pregnancy stir up a prior back or pelvic injury.
+This is due to the anatomic and physiologic changes that occur during pregnancy to prepare the pelvis for childbirth.

 When there is a history of pelvic injuries, diagnostic studies may have to be performed to be sure there are no contraindications to having a vaginal delivery.
 Pelvic injuries of this sort often relate to a history of motor vehicle accidents.